Disabling CSS Animations for Consistent Visual Baselines

-The most reliable suppression strategy operates at the stylesheet cascade level, injected programmatically before test navigation.
-A global override utilizing !important declarations guarantees dominance over library defaults and inline style mutations:
+The most reliable suppression operates at the stylesheet cascade level, injected before test navigation.
+A global override using !important guarantees dominance over library defaults and inline style mutations:

 *, *::before, *::after {